 Cash back offer

 A more compelling reason to switch would be a decent cashback offer from the new bank.
-Some banks are currently offering a 1% cash back (though this varies by bank) which could offer a bigger cash injection than quibbling over interest rates.
+Cash back offers vary per bank, but could offer a bigger cash injection than quibbling over interest rates.

 Unlock lending for a property